Skip to content

 i += 1

-# Since quotient is stored at the end of the limits array, the previous loop
+# because we've placed quotient at the end of the limit array, the previous loop

 # now we can calculate the tax